ideoforms/ideoforms/README.md

 I am a UK-based artist-researcher, interested in algorithmic composition, sonification, systems music, sound installations, and spatial audio.

-As part of my practice, I develop a number of open-source frameworks that are focused on generating and interacting with sound, primarily via Python.
+As part of my practice and studio projects as part of [Jones/Bulley](https://jones-bulley.com/), I develop a number of open-source frameworks that are focused on generating and interacting with sound, primarily via Python.

 - 🎛 [signalflow](https://github.com/ideoforms/signalflow): real-time sound synthesis, processing and DSP, with Pythonic API and an efficient C++ core
 - 🎵 [isobar](https://github.com/ideoforms/isobar): generate and manipulate musical patterns and control sequences, outputting MIDI, OSC, or MIDI files